The Conservative Party of New York State

 The Conservative Party supports parental control of their children’s educational choices and classroom experience.
 We propose that our state’s voters be offered a state constitutional amendment protecting parent’s rights by stating: “The parents and guardians of students in primary and secondary schools shall have full access to their school’s curriculum and source materials before they are presented to students and shall have the right to participate in their children’s classroom experience.
 State and local governments may not restrict the formation of charter schools.
 Crimes committed by students, faculty, or staff, when known by school administrators, must be reported to the local police.”

-The Conservative Party opposes any restrictions on homeschooling or the formation of charter schools.
-Programs, materials, and people that distort the history of our country and the meaning of our Constitution to advance the agenda of CRT/1619/BLM, and other racist ideology, should not be allowed in our schools.
+The Conservative Party supports the expansion of homeschooling opportunities and charter schools and opposes any restrictions on homeschooling or the formation of charter schools.
+Programs, materials, and people that distort the history of our country and the meaning of our Constitution should not be allowed in our schools.
 State, local and municipal government authorities and districts should be prohibited from infringing on parental rights to oversee their children’s personal and/or sexual identity or other development, including but not limited to, encouraging or acknowledging alternate identification of a minor’s gender, name or other identification.
-We are opposed to all efforts to eliminate the state Regents exams, (the central guarantee that a NY high school diploma signifies real value.)
+We are opposed to the elimination of the state Regents exams.
 We firmly support the merit testing of students for admission into specialized high schools.
-Educational tax credits should be available to parents.
+Educational vouchers should be available to all parents.
 We oppose the imposition of Common Core mandates, and judicial interference in our state’s system of educational financing and support.
-English should be taught as the official language, and bilingual educational programs should be eliminated.
+English should be taught as the official language.
 Disruptive violent students should be removed and placed in alternative programs.
 Teachers and school administrators who act in a seriously inappropriate and/or unprofessional manner must not be protected by tenure and be subjected to revocation of tenure or dismissal upon review.
 School districts that decide to permit school personnel to have access to firearms should be provided training and support by state and local law enforcement.
 We support a temporary State Commission to recommend school mergers wherever the population of school-age children appears to be in permanent decline.

 HIGHER EDUCATION